-Introduction / Motivation (See also Introduction / Motivation from "Planet Designer: Kelvin Climb")
+Introduction / Motivation (Adapted from Martian Makeover!
+For High School Grades) (See also Introduction / Motivation from "Planet Designer: What's Trending Hot?")

 There is evidence water once flowed on the surface of Mars, and even more evidence that reservoirs of frozen water exist below the surface of the planet, but no direct evidence exists that water currently flows on the surface.
 And, how could it?
-The average surface temperature is roughly $-50^{\circ}$ C. The temperature can get up to $25^{\circ}$ C (depending on the season and latitude), but the surface pressure on Mars is less than 1% of the pressure on Earth.
-If you dumped a glass of water onto the Martian surface, it would either freeze or evaporate.
+The average surface temperature is roughly -50° C. The temperature can get up to 25° C (depending on the season and latitude), (depending on the season and latitude), but the atmospheric (air) pressure (on the surface) of Mars is only 1/100 of Earth's.
+Since the air pressure is so low, and temperatures so cold, if you dumped a glass of water onto the Martian surface it would either freeze or evaporate (See also: Before the Activity listed on title page).
 Mars wasn't always this way, though.
 It's thought to have once had a thick greenhouse atmosphere that kept the pressure and temperature of the planet much higher.
-Water probably flowed on the surface for perhaps close to a billion years, but at some point, around 3.6 to 3.8 billion years ago, Mars lost its liquid surface water.
+Water probably flowed on the surface for millions of years, but at some point, around 3.6 to 3.8 billion years ago, Mars lost its atmosphere and liquid surface water.
 Lakes and rivers either froze solidly or evaporated to become water vapor in the atmosphere.
 Water that froze to the ground became covered in thick Martian dust and is now buried.
 A lot of the water vapor in the atmosphere escaped into space.
 The MAVEN mission will help us pin down exactly what happened to the atmosphere over time since we are missing some crucial pieces in the puzzle.
 We don't know exactly how much atmosphere Mars had in the past, how much of the atmosphere was greenhouse gas, or even how much water Mars once had.
 Although MAVEN will answer the question of where the water and greenhouse gas went, a single mission can only do so much, and MAVEN won't be able to tell exactly what the greenhouse gases on Mars were in the past.
-For that, we'll need more missions to the red planet for information about its atmosphere, and even possibly a mission to dig deep below the surface.
+For that, we'll need more missions to the red planet for information about its atmosphere, and even possibly a mission to dig deep below the surface to give us an idea of what Mars was really like in the past.

-Today, using a computer game, you will try to make Mars a watery world and find out what kind of atmospheric greenhouse strength, pressure, and temperature Mars would have needed to make that possible.
-Like MAVEN, you won't be able to tell what the greenhouse atmosphere on Mars would be like, but you'll be able to make some guesses.
+Today, using a computer game, you will try to make Mars a watery world and find out what kind of atmosphere Mars would have needed to make that possible.